CatalystSoftworks/Game-Dev-Handbook/content/release/code-signing/mac.md

 Much of this portion of the guide is based on [this fantastic little gist](https://gist.github.com/dpid/270bdb6c1011fe07211edf431b2d0fe4).

-> As of January 2020, all apps running on macOs 10.15 Catalina are required to be notarized.
+> As of January 2020, all apps running on macOS 10.15 Catalina are required to be notarized.
 For Unity games distributed outside the Mac App Store, such as with Steam, the notarization process is done post build using a series of Xcode command line tools.

 ## Prerequisites
 * a Mac that is compatible with macOS 10.15 Catalina :